hamees-sayed/hamees-sayed.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
-I'm Hamees.
-I'm currently pursuing my BS at Indian Institute of Technology Madras, where I'm majoring in Data Science and Application.
-My interests lie in Statistics, Deep Learning, Research, and Open Source.
+I’m Hamees, currently pursuing my BS at IIT Madras in Data Science and Applications.
+I work across speech, language, and applied scientific research, and I enjoy building things that actually make it into the real world.
+I’m also active in open source and spend a lot of time experimenting with models, tools, and ideas that push my understanding forward.

-Apart from academics, I like playing basketball and reading comics — Solo Leveling is my favorite!
-I also enjoy teaching and like to share what I know about the world :p
+Outside tech, you’ll usually find me on a basketball court or reading manga.
+I also enjoy teaching and sharing what I learn along the way.

 <div class="news">